kexiZeroing/old-personal-blog/source/_posts/the-punctuation-guide.md

+---
-# The Punctuation Guide
+title: The Punctuation Guide
+date: 2020-12-31 20:10:14
+tags: [writing, punctuation]
+---

-> Writing is alwasy necessary and important, but sometimes we're confused about the use of punctuation marks.
+Writing is alwasy necessary and important, but sometimes we're confused about the use of punctuation marks.
 I came across a guide for this https://www.thepunctuationguide.com and want to document it here.

 ## Period `.`
 It ends a sentence.
 Difficulty generally arises only when the period is used with other punctuation marks.